Aesthetics C

 About the course

-Aesthetics C consists of three sub-courses: one fixed course of 7.5 credits, one course of 7.5 credits that varies, and an essay writing course (a degree thesis for a Bachelor's degree) of 15 credits.
+Aesthetics C consists of three sub-courses: two sub-courses of 7.5 credits each and an essay writing course (a degree thesis for a Bachelor's degree) of 15 credits.

 In the process of working with your 15 credits thesis/essay, you will present an independent discussion of an issue in philosophical aesthetics, as well as analyse sources in a critically aware and methodologically sound way.